 The Primates (the senior archbishop or presiding bishop) of the autonomous Churches of the Anglican Communion have been meeting every two or three years since 1979 in consultation on theological, social, and international issues, for fellowship and for prayer.

 They do not include all archbishops, and they have no constitution.
 Their meeting is called by the Archbishop of Canterbury for consultation, and there is no consensus yet among the primates about the nature and exercise of primacy.

-The fact that the primates at their meetings have no canonical authority to act collectively on decisions explains some of the responses to this month’s meeting (January 2016), particularly Professor Norman Doe’s comments reported in the Church Times.
+The fact that the primates at their meetings have no canonical authority to act collectively on decisions explains some of the responses to last year’s meeting (January 2016), particularly Professor Norman Doe’s comments reported in the Church Times.

 Patrick Comerford with Archbishop Rowan Williams at the Primates’ meeting in Dublin in 2011

 Part 3: The Anglican Covenant

 Ridley Hall, Cambridge, founded in 1881 … the Ridley Cambridge Draft of the Anglican Covenant was finalised there in April 2009 (Photograph: Patrick Comerford)